kavyak03/prad-bn-survival/README.md

 - **Infer** per-patient posterior risk probabilities and evaluate with **AUC** (binary group-vs-rest and optional multiclass)
 - Optional: **Kaplan–Meier curves** and **CoxPH** sanity checks on the simulated labels

+> ⚠️ This is a pedagogical repo.
+It uses synthetic data by default so you can run it anywhere.

 ## Quickstart